What is Debate Writing?

 Things To Avoid in Debate Writing

-Debate writing requires specific skills and techniques to effectively convey your arguments and engage your audience.
+Debate writing requires specific skills and techniques to convey your arguments and engage your audience effectively.

 While emotions can be powerful, it is essential to support your arguments with logical reasoning and evidence.
 Avoid basing your debate solely on personal feelings or emotional appeals.